grame-cncm/faustdoc/src/manual/faq.md

 <img src="group2.png" class="mx-auto d-block" width="60%">
 <center>*Four freq1 and freq2 controllers*</center>

-Using the relative pathname as explained in [Labels as Pathnames](../manual/syntax.md#labels-as-pathnames) possibly allows us to move `freq1` one step higher in the hierarchical structure, thus having again a unique path (like `/foo/Freq1`) and controller:
+Using the relative pathname as explained in [Labels as Pathnames](../manual/syntax.md#labels-as-pathnames) possibly allows us to move `freq1` one level higher in the hierarchical structure, thus having again a unique path (like `/foo/Freq1`) and controller:

 ```
 import("stdfaust.lib");